RadioactiveDK/A-RISCV-Simulator/README.md

 # Computer Architecture Desktop Application
-An application to better understand computer architecture based on visual learning using hands-on experience.
+An application based on visual learning using hands-on experience with the goal to better understand computer architecture.